aedessler/DesslerMauritsenStevens18/README.md

 the files figX.ipynb are python3 notebooks; each file creates Fig. X.

-data needed to generate for most of the figures can be found at https://drive.google.com/open?id=1Yo14kKvD3zfC8Ma00juyH7n09JvnSeOm
+data needed to generate most of the figures can be found at https://drive.google.com/open?id=1Yo14kKvD3zfC8Ma00juyH7n09JvnSeOm